Planning for Your Future

 - Talk with the Career Education Office about doing an internship and how to start searching.
 An internship search is best if started in the early Fall semester!

 - Conduct informational interviews with employers in your field of interest.
 Not sure where to start?
-Ask Career Education!
+Schedule an appointment!

 - Participate in on-campus organizations, clubs, and volunteering to gain valuable work-related skills.

-- Bookmark and check the Career Education events calendar (on webpage) regularly for info sessions, workshops, and chances to meet potential employers and alumni.
+- Bookmark and check the Career Education events calendar regularly for info sessions, workshops, and chances to meet potential employers and alumni.

 - Update your information on TigerConnections, the online job/ internship board.